 The home has continued to operate as a bed and breakfast with each of its successive owners.

-Ms. Christy Thurber and Mr. Thomas White, acquired the home in September of 2016 from Ms. Vicki H. and are continuing the B&B tradition.
+Ms. Christy Thurber and Mr. Thomas White, acquired the home in September of 2016 from Ms. Vicki H. and are continued the B&B tradition.
 Ms. Christy now lends her style and charm to the Fig Tree Manor.